programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 A wide range of text mining algorithms are available for scholars in the Digital Humanities who want to create models of big data.
 Many of these algorithms have already been described with tutorials by _Programming Historian_ - see, for example, [word frequency analysis](https://programminghistorian.org/en/lessons/counting-frequencies) and [topic modeling](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).
 The text mining algorithm we will use in this lesson is called Wordfish.
 For information on the algorithm itself and to view its base code, [see here](http://www.Wordfish.org/software.html).

 Developed by and for political scientists, Wordfish models textual data along a single-dimensional axis.
-It was created as a method for extracting the ideological leaning of documents expected to contain latent political motivation or ideology (e.g., party manifestos or platforms, politician floor speeches) relative to a corpus of similar texts.
+It was created as a method for extracting the ideological leaning of documents expected to contain latent political motivation or ideology (e.g., party manifestos, politician's floor speeches) relative to a corpus of similar texts.
 For example, Wordfish can be a useful tool for identifying whether United States representative floor speeches were made by Democrats or Republicans - as well as the extremity of the partisan leaning conveyed in those speeches.

 ### Interpreting Wordfish